FascinatedBox/lily/site/enums.markdown

 # Option

 Let's go to something that's more useful.
 You may recall that Lily is a language that requires that all vars have a starting value.
 However, this is not always practical.
 Perhaps you've got a class which will open up a connection only when it's explicitly called for.
+Lily defines a built-in enum called `Option`.
+It looks like this:

 ```
 enum Option[A] {